Invaders violated ceasefire in Donbas twice in last day

 Censor.NET reports referring to the JFO press centre Facebook page.

-"The armed formations of the Russian Federation opened fire from grenade launchers of different systems and a heavy machine gun on Ukrainian positions near Vodiane in the Sea of Azov area; under-barrel grenade launchers, heavy machine guns and small arms – outside Pivdenne (40km north-east of Donetsk)," the press center of the JFO Headquarters informs.
+"The armed formations of the Russian Federation opened fire from a heavy machine gun and sniping weapons on Ukrainian positions near Starohnativka (51km south of Donetsk)," the press center of the JFO Headquarters informs.

 The OSCE representatives were informed about the ceasefire violations through the Ukrainian side of the Joint Control and Coordination Center (JCCC).